Police facial recognition ruling appealed in Wales, ban delayed in Portland, trial halt requested in Macau

 Portland delays decision

-The City Council of Portland, Oregon, has delayed its decision on a proposed ban on use of facial recognition by local agencies, with several councilors telling the Press Herald that they prefer to refer the proposal to a committee after Mayor-elect Kate Snyder is sworn in and the council holds its goal-setting session.
+The City Council of Portland, Maine, has delayed its decision on a proposed ban on use of facial recognition by local agencies, with several councilors telling the Press Herald that they prefer to refer the proposal to a committee after Mayor-elect Kate Snyder is sworn in and the council holds its goal-setting session.

 The ban was proposed earlier this year by Councilor Pious Ali, who claims facial recognition often misidentifies women, people of color and children, that it is very invasive and violates free speech and privacy rights.